stefanpejcinoski/AutoBacklight/Readme.md

 ```
 ## Windows

-Use the Windows task scheduler to create an automated task every 1/2/3...whatever minutes to run the python interpreter with this script as an argument.
+Use the Windows task scheduler to create an automated task with a frequency that you choose (i recommend 2 minutes),  to run the python interpreter with this script as an argument.
 I currently do not have a machine with Windows to install and test the script on to, but you can find instructions on how to use the task scheduler online.

 # Usage